 Ficus can grow very quickly and if the conditions and care are right, these plants can easily graduate from a tabletop plant to a floor plant or fill an empty corner.
 In nature, ficus trees can grow to be 70 feet tall, but as a houseplant, expect your ficus to top out around 6 feet tall depending on your ceiling height.

 Find a spot that receives lots of bright indirect light for your ficus.
 All plants need light, but ficus plants need lots of it.
 They require indirect sunlight for at least 6 hours daily!
 Make sure to routinely rotate this plant so each side receives consistent sunlight.
 This will keep the ficus growing upright and prevent it from leaning or developing new growth just on one side.

-Let the soil dry out between watering a ficus, but try to keep the soil consistently damp if the plant is actively growing.
+Let the soil almost completely dry out between watering a ficus, but try to keep the soil consistently damp if the plant is actively growing.
 During the colder months, you can cut back on the water and let the top few inches of the soil completely dry out before watering.
 Keep an eye on the leaves as a guide to determine if the plant needs water or not.
 Yellowing usually indicates too much or not enough water, so if you see leaves start to turn yellow, then check the soil to identify the issue.

 All ficus love loose, nutrient-rich potting soil.
 Use a soil medium that can retain moisture but also allows for draining excess water to avoid root rot.
 Most pre-mixed soils will suffice.
 Make sure that there is plenty of organic matter, like coco-coir, peat moss, or shredded leaves, and avoid soils that contain moisture retaining crystals.
 If your soil drains too quickly, we recommend re-potting your ficus into a compost-rich soil mixture, with less drainage materials.
 Learn how to create your own universal soil mixture for all of your indoor plants!